utshomax/postman-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 ### Managing public elements

-To manage public elements, you need to have a Community Manager role in a Postman **Enterprise** plan.
+To manage public elements, you need to have a Super Admin or Community Manager role in a Postman **Enterprise** plan.
 Use the dashboard to manage what collections your team has exposed for public consumption and for information about specific links.
 You can also delete links to collections you feel shouldn't be public.

 To access the **Manage public elements** dashboard, select **Team** in the header, then select **Manage Public Elements**.